 Since alterations in expression of different genes from the same pathway have higher impacts on gene function, we performed an enrichment analysis and identified the pathways of Urothelial Carcinoma, Chronic Kidney disease, and Transitional cell carcinoma, Nephrolithiasis.
-Although the concurrence of RCC and Urothelial Carcinoma is clinically rare [112], previous studies reported the identification of clear cell tumors in general bladder carcinomas [113,114].
-On Nephrolithiasis, studies showed that Kidney stones were associated with increased papillary RCC risk but not clear-cell RCC risk [115].
+Although the concurrence of RCC and Urothelial Carcinoma is clinically rare [113], previous studies reported the identification of clear cell tumors in general bladder carcinomas [114,115].
+On Nephrolithiasis, studies showed that Kidney stones were associated with increased papillary RCC risk but not clear-cell RCC risk [116].

 We compared our signature in a benchmark with fourteen other signatures already published in the literature.
-All of the gene signatures [2,8–13,48,116–121] compared in this work use TCGA as their main training set to build their models.
+All of the gene signatures compared in this work use TCGA as their main training set to build their models.
 The studies reviewed have AUC-ROC between 0.568 to 0.884 with possible values ranging from 0 to 1, and the number of genes in each signature range from 3 to 66.
 Some studies use a different number of patients due to the distinct filtering approaches that the authors adopted, in addition to the updates of versions of TCGA-KIRC clinical data.
-The least absolute shrinkage and selection operator (LASSO) was the most-used model approach to build the signatures [2,8,9,11–13,48,118–120], but network-based models, aside from being an elegant approach to retrieve information from data, can also be used for this purpose [116,117].
+The least absolute shrinkage and selection operator (Lasso-Cox) was the most-used model approach to build the signatures , but network-based models with protein-protein interaction (PPI), aside from being an elegant approach to retrieve information from data, can also be used for this purpose [117,118].

-This work consists of a pure in silico and data-driven study, and other analyses could be corroborated in the future with in vitro or in vivo experiments [122].
-As next steps, we are applying this approach of machine learning and feature selection to find potential cancer biomarkers in multiples levels of biological data available in TCGA, such as long non-coding RNAs (lncRNAs), methylation, single-nucleotide variants (SNV), and copy number variants (CNV).
+This work consists of a pure in silico and data-driven study, and other analyses could be corroborated in the future with in vitro or in vivo experiments [123].
+In future works, we are expanding the machine learning approach presented in this work to find potential cancer biomarkers using multiples levels of biological data available in TCGA, by analyzing and integrating data of long non-coding RNAs (lncRNAs), methylation, single-nucleotide variants (SNV), and copy number variants (CNV)..

 5. Conclusions

-We obtained satisfactory results combining RNASeq data (ICGC and TCGA), survival information, and machine learning strategies.
-We identified two clusters of genes with high expression (SAA1, OTX1, ZIC2, LINC01732, GNB3 and IL4) and low expression (AL353637.1, AR, HHLA2, LIMCH1, SEMA3G, DPP6, and FOXJ1) which are correlated with poor prognoses.
+Our main goal was to compare distinct gene signatures from literature and generate new gene signatures using feature selection methods.
+We contributed by providing a list of new genes, some of them not previously reported as biomarkers for ccRCC.
+The gene signature created by the mRMR method achieved a score of 0.82 with AUC, being the best performer.
+We identified two clusters of genes with high expression (SAA1, OTX1, ZIC2, LINC01732, GNB3 and IL4) and low expression (AL353637.1, AR, HHLA2, LIMCH1, SEMA3G, DPP6, and FOXJ1) which are correlated with poor prognosis.
 We validated our 13-gene signature for ccRCC and confirmed our results with the literature, and by comparing each cancer stage of ccRCC with CPTAC and the survival effects of gene expression of individual genes in TCGA.
-Our signature for ccRCC indicates potential applications for personalized medicine in clinical practice.
+We believe that further studies on the involvement of these genes in renal carcinogenic processes can improve the understanding of cancer biology.
+After experimental validations, new possible applications in clinical practices can benefit from the biomarker found with machine learning and feature selection.

 Author Contributions: Conceptualization, Patrick Terrematte, Beatriz Stransky and Adrião Dória Neto; Data curation, Patrick Terrematte and Josivan Justino; Formal analysis, Patrick Terrematte and Dhiego Andrade; Funding acquisition, Adrião Dória Neto; Investigation, Patrick Terrematte; Methodology, Patrick Terrematte and Josivan Justino; Project administration, Adrião Dória Neto; Resources, Patrick Terrematte; Software, Patrick Terrematte; Supervision, Beatriz Stransky and Daniel Araújo; Validation, Patrick Terrematte, Beatriz Stransky and Daniel Araújo; Visualization, Patrick Terrematte; Writing – original draft, Patrick Terrematte and Dhiego Andrade; Writing – review & editing, Dhiego Andrade, Beatriz Stransky, Daniel Araújo and Adrião Dória Neto.